The Huggetts Abroad

-The Huggetts Abroad is a 1949 British film starring Jack Warner, Kathleen Harrison, Petula Clark and Susan Shaw.
-It was the final film of The Huggetts.
-The film was less commercially successful than its predecessors.
-A sequel, Christmas with the Huggetts, was planned but never made.
+The Huggetts Abroad is a 1949 British comedy drama film directed by Ken Annakin and starring Jack Warner, Kathleen Harrison, Petula Clark and Susan Shaw.
+It was written by Gerard Bryant and Ted Willis from a story by Keith Campbell.
+It was the fourth and final film in The Huggetts series.

 Plot

 After Joe Huggett loses his job, the family decide to emigrate to South Africa, travelling via a land route that takes them across Africa.
 On their journey they become entangled with a diamond smuggler.

-Their truck breaks down in the desert and Joe and his son-in-law Jimmy have to trek across the sand to find help for the family.
+Their truck breaks down in the desert and Joe and his son-in-law Jimmy Gardner have to trek across the sand to find help for the family.